Is your attic always hot?

 - No batteries

-- Quiet brushless motor – The gable fan runs effectively using a brushless motor that delivers a quiet performance
+- Quiet brushless motor – This kitchen exhaust fan runs effectively using a brushless motor that delivers a quiet performance

 - Works automatically – The fan runs automatically at low voltage so that the attic can still be cool when the weather is cloudy